The Genoa Township Police Department continuously accepts applications for the position of full-time Police Officer.

 - It is preferred that applicants have successfully completed a Police Academy.
 Occasionally, Genoa Township Police will conditionally hire a recruit and send them through Police Academy.

-- Applicants must meet minimum qualifications: 21 years or older, valid driver’s license, no use of felony drugs in past three years, no visible tattoos in uniform, Ohio Peace Officer Training Academy certification (preferred)
+- Applicants must meet minimum qualifications: 21 years or older, valid driver’s license, no use of felony drugs in past three years, Ohio Peace Officer Training Academy certification (preferred)

 - Using the National Testing Network (NTN) website:

-- Create an account ($49 fee) and complete a Personal History Questionnaire (PHQ).
+- Create an account and complete a Personal History Questionnaire (PHQ).

 - Take the Police Officer test offered multiple times a week, including Saturdays.